 Where to stay for snorkeling in Bohol and Panglao

-Although in Where to stay in Bohol and Where to stay in Panglao we talk at length about accommodation on both islands, here we wanted to recommend beachfront hotels so you only have to step out of your room with your mask and snorkel and enjoy.
+Although in Best hotels to stay in Bohol and Best hotels to stay in Panglao we talk at length about accommodation on both islands, here we wanted to recommend beachfront hotels so you only have to step out of your room with your mask and snorkel and enjoy.

 Oceanica Resort Panglao – Dumaluan Beach (Panglao)